top of page

 Our History

-About The Family Room
+About The Janet S. Munt Family Room

 Our center is named for Janet S. Munt, a pioneering social worker and Vermont senator who advocated tirelessly for the needs of low-income families and especially women and children.
-Munt understood the need for holistic services, and that supporting parents and caregivers in making good choices for themselves and their children was of paramount importance to the health of the community.
+Janet Munt understood the need for holistic services, and that supporting parents and caregivers in making good choices for themselves and their children was of paramount importance to the health of the community.

 Janet S. Munt

+Our mission centers on making sure families feel safe, have their basic needs met, and feel supported.
+With our multi-generational approach, we focus on the health of the whole family, not just the children.
 Our services combat social isolation and postpartum depression, empower fathers to take an active role in their children’s lives, improve school readiness in young children, prevent abuse and neglect, encourage better nutrition, and support those who suffer from substance misuse.

 Click Here to view our 2023-2028 Strategic Plan Summary.